 In columns (3) - (6), we disaggregate across subjects and transitions to gain further insight.
 The disaggregation shows that the divergences are driven by violations to stationarity for the reading transitions, where our coefficients are far from one.
 In math, most of the informational content of value-added is generally maintained throughout the transitions.
 Estimates of forecast deviations range from 1.6 percent to 8.9 percent in elementary school and 8.3 to 12.2 percent in middle school.
 In reading, estimates of forecast instability are often much larger, ranging from 2.0 to 41.4 percent in elementary school and 7.3 to 42.8 percent in middle school.
-Cases of large forecast deviations, however, are relatively infrequent: across the 20 transition subject school level cells, only three have forecast deviations greater than 16 percent, all in reading.
-And while teacher performance in transition years often cannot be forecasted with the same accuracy as in stable years, each of the transition year coefficients is very far from zero, indicating that teacher performance in stable years does provide useful information about performance in transition years.39
+Cases of large forecast deviations, however, are relatively infrequent: across the 20 transition subject school level cells, only three have forecast deviation years often cannot be forecasted with the same accuracy as in stable years, each of the transition year coefficients is very far from zero, indicating that teacher performance in stable years does provide useful information about performance in transition years.39